-Before you jump in blindly, get to know the various types of investors.
-You may not have considered some of them.
-Others are a better fit for the amount of money you need – and how you plan on spending it.
-From friends to angel investors, we’ve got the rundown on the most sought-after business financing options for today’s entrepreneur.
+Before you jump in blindly, get to know the various types of investors, and what it takes to get investment capital.
+From friends to angel investors, we’ve got the rundown on the most sought-after business financing options for small business owners.

 1. Look for Angel Investors

 Have you thought about the term “angel investor?”
-The name says a lot.
-These investors will put a good chunk of cash into your company, but unlike venture capitalists, won’t usually ask for a significant seat at the decision-making table.
-Partnering with one or two angels before opening your company to a full round of seed funding (such as a series A), can help create deep partnerships with those early supporters of your businesses.
+These investors typically focus on early-stage investments and will put a good chunk of cash into your company, but unlike venture capitalists, won’t usually ask for a significant seat at the decision-making table.
+Partnering with one or two angels before opening your company to a full round of seed funding (such as a series A round), can help create deep partnerships with those early supporters of your businesses.
 You can do a lot with the money, but don’t have to spread yourself thin by pleasing more than one or two new investors at a time.

 So, where can you find people with a passion for investing?
 There are networks of them, usually location-based that you can join.
 (Examples include AngelList and the Angel Investment Network.)
 They might be part of a funding program from an investment firm or group.
 You won’t be able to see who the members are, as these pre-screen investors value their privacy.

-If you play your cards right, however, and come armed with a solid business and marketing plan for how you’ll use the money, your application might make it through to dozens of qualified and interested members just ready to take on their next project.
+If you play your cards right, however, and come armed with a solid business plan detailing how you will use their money to make more money, your application might make it through to dozens of qualified and interested members just ready to take on their next project.
 While you can still go in search of individual angel investors, this membership model is more effective, and can even give you the leverage to choose the partnerships that work best for you.

 2. But Start with Friends and Family

-Even when making that list of angel investors, you shouldn’t overlook this category of investment opportunities.
+It makes sense.
 It can take time to form strategic partnerships with new investors.
 In the meantime, your close relationships can be a trusted source of funding, provided you handle the partnership professionally.
-Currently, borrowing from family and friends accounts is a respected way to bootstrap – or, self-fund your business.
+Currently, borrowing from family and friends accounts is a respected way to bootstrap your business.
 To make it work, however, you’ll need to follow some guidelines.